 What Is Fighting in Betta Fish?

 The most common fighting behavior in betta fish is known as "flaring."
 In this demonstration, a male betta fish will push both operculums (gill covers) forward to suggest a larger body size.
 This is similar to a puffer fish expanding and flaring its spines when under duress.

 Other behaviors involve physical interaction between the two fish.
 Physical interactions may include one fish ramming, or swimming directly into the other fish, or biting or nipping at the fins.
 Two males may also lock their lips together and wrestle.

 Why Do Betta Fish Fight?

 Betta fish fight to establish a territory, including food resources, shelter, and access to females.
 This is a common cause of aggressive behavior in many different fish species.

 There is debate over whether this fighting behavior is innate or a consequence of how betta fish are reared.
 Studies have shown that bettas reared in a group have less aggressive tendencies.
 It is hard to know with some suppliers how your betta fish were reared and how aggressive they may be, and may take a few weeks for you to be able to tell their level of aggression.
 Most male bettas, though, are aggressive and cannot be kept with other bettas.

 In their native country of Thailand, betta fish have a history of being kept as competitive fighters.
 Studies observing competitive fights have shown that fish raised in isolation, without other betta fish, tend to be more aggressive and fight for a longer period of time.
 Just like dog fighting, keeping fish for this specific function is a severe welfare concern.

 Female bettas are not usually aggressive to each other.
-Female bettas are commonly kept in a small group, known as a "harem," and individual fish may be more or less aggressive than others in a group, often leading to an established hierarchy.
+Female bettas are commonly kept in a small group, known as a "sorority" or "harem," and individual fish may be more or less aggressive than others in a group, often leading to an established hierarchy.
 Once established, the addition of new females to the harem may result in increased fighting as a new hierarchy is established.
 Female bettas are commonly kept in an aquarium with other fish species of similar size.